Amaan0107/SeaFoodTransactionsApp/README.md

-# 🎣SeaFood Restaurant Transaction Tracker-app🍽️
+## 🎣SeaFood Restaurant Transaction Tracker-app🍽️
-CapStone 1 for YUU LTCA Academy
+CapStone-1 YUU LTCA Academy.
 Using Object oriented programing I was able to understand more about organnizing my code based on real world things such as transactions, vendors, and users.